James Williamson b. 1713 Scotland, d. March 31, 1806

 In May 1780,

-the British captured the only significant American army in the South at
+the British captured the only significant American army in the South at Charleston,

-or be regarded as "rebels and enemies of their country."
+regarded as "rebels and enemies of their country."
 Clinton then

 departed for New York, leaving Lieutenant General Charles, Earl Cornwallis in